1. Introduction

 }

-1 | Example Auto-configuration class provides unconditional @Bean factory for Hello |
+| 1 | example Auto-configuration class provides unconditional @Bean factory for Hello |

-2 | this @Configuration package is outside the default scanning scope of @SpringBootApplication |
+| 2 | class is outside default component scanpath of @SpringBootApplication |

 @AutoConfiguration